sergeluca/Power-Platform-BPM-Toolkit/README.md

 Welcome to the early release of the Power Platform BPM Toolkit for SharePoint.

-What is the BPM Toolkit ?
+### What is the BPM Toolkit ?

 <img src="https://github.com/sergeluca/Power-Platform-BPM-Toolkit/blob/main/BPM%20Toolkit%20facts.jpg" width="760" height="420">

+### How can I start using the BPM Toolkit ?

+Install the BPM Toolkit
+Follow the Developers guide tutorial (available 1/9/2021) to create your own request compatible with the BPM Toolkit

-Installing the BPM Toolkit
+### How can I install the BPM Toolkit ?

 <img src="https://github.com/sergeluca/Power-Platform-BPM-Toolkit/blob/main/BPM%20Toolkit%20Setup.jpg" width="760" height="420">